 The longitudinal shape of Vietnam makes it an ideal country for a linear route.
 Except for the northernmost part, the rest of the country is a narrow strip of no more than 150km wide, and most of the highlights are near the South China Sea.
 Vietnam is rich in historical cities, beautiful landscapes and a nice seaside.
 It is a very densely populated country, so it is a perfect place for cultural tourism.
 There are three interesting ways of crossing Vietnam from north to south or vice versa: by night bus to save some money, by train to enjoy the authentic side, or by plane to save time.
 If booked in advance planes can be quite cheap.
+This list includes our top 5 places in Vietnam.
+Other locations like Sapa, Mui Ne or waterfalls of Dalat are also well worth visiting.

 Here are the Vietnam Top 5